 Courtesy of Charles L. Douglas

 Community-based singing schools have all but disappeared from the scene.
-In Georgia their function has been assumed by the North Georgia School of Gospel Music, Incorporated, which conducts a two-week session of classes each summer on the campus of Truett-McConnell College in Cleveland.
+In Georgia their function has been assumed by the North Georgia School of Gospel Music, which conducts classes each summer.
 The curriculum includes music theory, harmony, sight-reading, ear training, conducting, composition, piano, and voice.

 Share Snippet Copy Copy with Citation